 Mother Nature’s Fury

 There is something hauntingly beautiful about the fury of nature, and the adaptability of wildlife to rapidly changing landscapes.
-Just a few days ago Yeatman’s Cove Park was a wonderful grassy oasis for dog walkers, joggers, and folks enjoying the river scenes.
+Just a few days ago Yeatmans’s Cove Park was a wonderful grassy oasis for dog walkers, joggers, and folks enjoying the river scenes.
 Over the last several days it has transformed into a waterfowl sanctuary.
 Geese, mallards, and a variety of other ducks descended onto the park.
 Flooded with only a few feet of water, it provided an ideal spot to bath, feed, and play.

 I do not want to underplay the damage this flood has caused.
 There have been many story’s of folks forced from their homes as flood waters encroached.
-At One Lytle, we have been fortunate.
+At One Lytle Place, we have been fortunate.
 We received several feet of water in the garage resulting in some vehicle damage and loss of power, but we are doing alright.

 In the larger scheme, I am blessed to be here on the river, taking the good with the challenges, and marveling at the beauty in all of nature’s moods.